 WAVE is a web accessibility evaluation tool developed by the non-profit WebAIM.
 It is available online or as a browser extension for Chrome and Firefox.

 Many tools can check color contrast, including browser extensions for Chrome and Firefox.
 When you update colors, tools such as the WebAIM Color Contrast Checker can help you find compliant color values visible to everyone, even those with color blindness.
 We love this color matrix tool by Atul Varma that helps you build an accessible color palette for your site.

 Lighthouse is an open-source, automated tool that you can run from within the Chrome browser web developer tools.
 It can be run on public pages or from a development environment.

 Deque Systems created Axe Developer, another extension for Firefox and Chrome browsers.
 It detects accessibility errors, including errors on pages still under development.

 Accessibility Checker, by CKEditor, is a tool for content management systems (such as Northwoods’ Titan CMS).
 It identifies accessibility errors, so you can fix them as you create web pages.

 You must also verify the accessibility of PDF documents and other downloadable media.
 Adobe Acrobat provides tools and training.
-Most documents can be exported with accessibility in mind through common word processing and graphic design tools.
+Most documents can be exported with accessibility features through common word processing and graphic design tools.

-A plethora of tools, many free, are available to simplify and speed up your web accessibility testing.
-As you start your accessibility work, use these tools to help identify common issues, such as poor color contrast and missing alt text for images.
-Keep in mind that accessibility is about helping people, not about checking off boxes.
+A plethora of tools, many free, are available to simplify and speed up your web content testing for accessibility.
+As you start your accessibility testing work, use these tools to help identify common issues, such as poor color contrast and missing alt text for images.
+Keep in mind that creating accessible web content is about helping all people, not about checking off boxes.
 Have humans test your website, too, to ensure that your content and functions serve all users well.